 4. A Low Cost of Living Lifestyle

-Small pond living won’t get you very far if you want to be the biggest fish.
+Small pond living won’t get you very far in terms of growing wealth if you’re only there because you want to be the biggest fish.
 I’ve definitely met others who also prefer small-town life but for a different reason than me.
 They find it much easier to stand out.

 I’ll admit to being afflicted when I landed my first permanent job.
 We built a big, beautiful, blue behemoth of a house that was surrounded by more modest ranch homes.
 I was a young doctor, I stood out, and that was just fine by me.

 I no longer feel any need to scratch that itch.
-We spent less than half on our most recent home compared to that first one, and our next home will actually be a downgrade, at least in terms of size and price, from both that first home and our current home.
+We spent less than half on our next home compared to that first one, and our current home was another intentional downgrade, at least in terms of size and price, from both that first home and subsequent homes.